eclipse-researchlabs/scava-docs/docs/developers-guide/runing-from-sources/analysis-platform/index.md

-# Running the Analysis Platform form Sources
+# Running the Analysis Platform from Sources

 This is a quick start guide to get the SCAVA platform running from source with Eclipse.